CW Smith

 Indianola Methodist Church

-guitar, 12-string guitar, bass guitar, baritone guitar, alto guitar, banjo, mandolin, bajo sexto, soprano ukulele, tenor ukulele, baritone ukulele, sitar
+guitar, 12-string guitar, bass guitar, baritone guitar, alto guitar, banjo, upright bass, mandolin, bajo sexto, soprano ukulele, tenor ukulele, baritone ukulele, autoharp, cuatro, mountain dulcimer, washtub bass, sitar

 drum kit, lap snare, cajon, congas, djembe, bongos, maracas, cabasa, claves, tambourine, washboard, other hand percussion